Clomazone

 Clomazone is an agricultural herbicide, and has been the active ingredient of products named Command and Commence.
-The molecule consists of a 2-chlorobenzyl group bound to a nitrogen-oxygen heterocycle called isoxazolidinone.
+The molecule consists of a 2-chlorobenzyl group bound to a nitrogen-oxygen heterocycle called a isoxazolidinone.
 It is a white solid.

 Clomazone was first registered by the USEPA on March 8, 1993, and was commercialized by FMC Corporation.
-It is used for broadleaf weed control in several crops, including soybeans, peas, maize, oilseed rape, sugar cane, cassava, pumpkins and tobacco.
+It is used for broadleaf weed control in several crops, including soybeans, peas, maize, rapeseed, sugar cane, cassava, pumpkins and tobacco.
 It may be applied pre-emergence of incorporated before planting the crop.
 Clomazone is relatively volatile (vapor pressure is 19.2 mPa) and vapors induce striking visual symptoms on non-target sensitive plants.
 Clomazone undergoes biological degradation, exhibiting a soil half life of one to four months.
-Adsorption of the herbicide to soil solids slows degradation and volatilization.
-Encapsulation helps reduce volatility and therefore reduces off-target damage to sensitive plants.
+Adsorption of the herbicide to soil solids slows degradation and offgassing.
+Encapsulation helps reduce the compound's volatility and therefore reduces off-target damage to sensitive plants.

 Clomazone suppresses the biosynthesis of chlorophyll and other plant pigments.